YouTube has millions of unfiltered consumer opinions. Nobody can search them.

 Yes.
 We analyze public comments that are already visible to anyone.
 We don't scrape private data or violate YouTube's terms.
 This is the same data you'd see manually, just structured and queryable.

 Yes.
 Many researchers cite YouTube comment analysis in academic papers.
 All data is from publicly available sources.
-We provide methodology documentation and confidence scores for your research standards.
+We provide methodology documentation and confidence scores.

 Export to CSV, JSON, or integrate via REST API.
-Many research teams connect to tools like SPSS, R, Python pandas, Tableau, or PowerBI for further statistical analysis.
+Research teams connect to SPSS, R, Python pandas, Tableau, or PowerBI for further analysis.

 Our AI uses context-aware processing trained on YouTube comment patterns.
 Accuracy exceeds 85% on sentiment classification.
-For critical research, we recommend spot-checking a sample of results.
+We recommend spot-checking a sample for critical research.

 Yes.
-For high-volume research needs, API access, or white-label solutions, contact us directly.
+For high-volume research, API access, or white-label solutions, contact us.
 We work with research agencies and enterprise teams on custom arrangements.

 Stop guessing what the market wants